michael-collins/digital-design/topics/digital-painting.md

-# Character Turn-around
+# Character Turnaround

 ## Brief:

 The character prompt for this project is _**Retro Hero**_.
 Reimagine a famous person from history that you admire who is no longer alive, but as a superhero.

-Create a three or four view character turn-around using 2D digital painting tools.
+Create a three or four view character turnaround using 2D digital painting tools.
 Though Photoshop is used for demos, you may use Gimp, Corel Painter, or any other sufficiently advanced digital painting application.

 What is a turnaround?
 [CGCookie Youtube Demo](https://www.youtube.com/watch?v=zg_i3NAA2CQ)